Yeven Mezulah: Sources and credibility

 Rabbi Hannover witnessed the outbreak of the events in Zasław, from which he fled to Międzybóż.
 In addition, he compiled the rest of the book from rumors and other printed sources: "Tzok ha-Ittim" [Sufferings of the Times] by Meir ben Samuel of Shcherbreshin (published in 1650), "Meghillat Efa" [Scroll of Darkness] by Shabbatai HaKohen (1651), and "Petach Teshuva" (פתח תשובה, "Gates of Penitence") by Gabriel Ben Yehoshua Schussburg (1651).

 In the late 20th century some historians disputed the numbers given Yeven Mezulah.
 They claim it overstates Jewish casualties during the Khmelnytsky pogroms in 1648 and 1649.
 These authors tend to question it as a reliable historical source in spite of its literary qualities.
 Yeven Mezulah was criticized in particular by Shaul Stampfer, Edward Fram, Paul Robert Magocsi's A History of Ukraine, and Petro Mirchuk.

 However other authors regard it as a reliable historical account.

 Book title

 The author writes in his introduction "I named my book YEVEN M'TZULAH (THE DEEP MIRE) because the words of Psalmist allude to these terrible events."
 (Earlier he is speaking of Psalm 69).
-Before that, in the introduction the author performs some gematria: "TAVATI B'YAVAN M'FZULAH (I am sunk in a deep mire) is of the same numerical value as "CHMIEL VKEDAR B'YAVAN YACHDAV CHUBARU (Chmiel[nitski] and the Tartars joined together with the "Greeks"), which involves a biblical pun: hinting that he sunk into the mire of Yevanim (the word is derived from "Ionians" i.e., "Greeks", which is a metonymic hint to the Eastern (Greek) Orthodox Church, i.e., Cossacks/Russians.
+Before that, in the introduction the author performs some gematria: "TAVATI B'YAVAN M'FZULAH (I am sunk in a deep mire) is of the same numerical value as "CHMIEL VKEDAR B'YAVAN YACHDAV CHUBARU (Chmiel[nitski] and the Tartars joined together with the "Greeks"), which involves a biblical pun: hinting that he sunk into the mire of Yevanim (the word is derived from "Ionians" i.e., "Greeks", which is a metonymic hint to the Eastern (Greek) Orthodox Church, i.e., Cossacks/Ruthenians).
 Jakob Josef Petuchowski suggests that this pun / allusion ("mire"/"Greeks"/"Russians") was known to the censors of the Russian Empire and therefore Yeven Mezulah was banned.